lizlam/blog/content/posts/2014-02-18---run-p4d-and-website-on-rpi.md

 Now you have a Perforce server and your versioned website running on your Raspberry Pi.

-*This is a slightly updated article that was [originally published](https://www.perforce.com/blog/140228/run-p4d-website-raspberry-pi) on the Perforce Corporate Blog.*
+*This is a slightly updated article that was [original published](https://github.com/lizlam/p4blog/blob/master/p4blog-run-p4d-and-website-on-raspberry-pi-02-28-2014.png) on the Perforce Corporate Blog.*